nios-students/docs/wiki/pr.md

 [Source](https://nios.ac.in/media/documents/notification/yr2024/Exam/PG_2024.pdf)

-Note: **Viva and activities/answering the paper come under the SA/Practical Exam. "pr." is the maximum of practical.
+Note: **Viva and activities/answering the paper come under SA/Practical exam. "pr." is the maximum of practical.
 “Seb Code” is the sebject code of the sebject.
 The marks for submitting file comes under FA marks.
-In 10th  (secondary) Passing in practical isn't required i.e. You need to get 33% of the maximum marks it doesn't matter how you score the marks.
-For a example in sci. and tech you got 0 in TMA and practical but you got 33 or above in theory then you'll be considered passed Here 'Passing marks' are given for completeness only.
-THIS TABLE applies TO STREAM 1 ONLY**
+In Secondary (10th) Passing in practical isn't required i.e. You need to get 33% of the maximum marks it doesn't matter how you score the marks.
+For a example in science and tech you got 0 in TMA and practical but you got 33 or above in theory then you'll be considered passed.
+Here 'Passing marks' are given for completeness.
 - What kind of questions will they ask in viva?
-Basic stuff regarding the subject like full forms,basic terms why did choose this subject etc.
+Basic stuff regarding the subject like full forms, basic terms why did choose this subject etc.....
 - Will they ask to Perform activities/experiments?
 Probably not even if they do it would basic stuff.
 - What will come in the writen paper?
-They will ask any experiments in your lab manual

-You have to write the whole thing mostly it's like this ***Write any two from the given four***
+They will ask any experiments in your lab manual.
+You have to write the whole thing.
+Mostly it's like this ***Write any two from the given four***
 # Instructions/Checklist

 **One or Two day Before the first exam**

 Go to the address given in the hallticket for specific time and date.
 The schedule should be displayed on there notice board or gate.

-**What to bring (On the day of the exam**
+**What to bring (On the day of the exam**)
 1. [ID card of NIOS](https://sdmis.nios.ac.in/registration/id-card)
 2. Pen and other stationary
 3. ID Proof like aadhaar Card, Passport or PAN card etc